cits3007/cits3007.github.io/assets/labs/lab01-gitpod.md

     <https://github.com/cits3007/ubuntu-gitpod>.
 However, you can easily
     create and open new folders if desired.

-Note that when using GitPod, it's up to you to ensure a copy of your code is saved in some permanent location -- when the virtual machine shuts down, any files you created or altered will be lost, if they haven't been saved elsewhere.
+Note that when using GitHub Codespaces, it's up to you to ensure a copy of your code is saved in some permanent location -- when the virtual machine shuts down, any files you created or altered will be lost, if they haven't been saved elsewhere.